ErnestThePoet/js-https/README.md

 Make sure to keep your **private key** a top-secret!

 ### Usage
-Then the usage is as simple as follows:
+The usage is as simple as follows:

 ```javascript
 // If you use <script> to include CDN(UMD) version of js-https,